h0psing/melb-amazon-alexa-meetup/README.md

 5. Fill in the form and click <b>Save and continue</b> <br />
 ![Distribution 01](https://github.com/h0psing/melb-amazon-alexa-meetup/blob/master/images/distribution-01.png)
 ![Distribution 02](https://github.com/h0psing/melb-amazon-alexa-meetup/blob/master/images/distribution-02.png)
+6. Fill in Privacy

+7. Fill in Availability section

+8. Complete Validation, Functional tests and Submission.

-## Congratulations, you have successfully created your Alexa skill
+## Congratulations, you have successfully completed the process and should receive confirmation of your Alexa skill being published to the Alexa skill store soon.